REPOST: Message from our Founder on MLK’s Legacy of Friendship with Thich Nhat Hanh

 It is towards the goal of cultivating both power and love, that we began to organize a global community of U.S.-China bridge-builders, to foster friendships and defend against a deep injustice of humanity – a war between two powerful nations.
 While war may not seem imminent at all times, Project Pengyou’s efforts of building and organizing this community have been intentionally proactive, because the alternative course would be a tragedy.

 In just over two years, with the support of the Ford Foundation and too many friends and supporters to name, not to mention the leadership of amazing young Americans and Chinese, we launched 50 Project Pengyou chapters in over 30 states to create spaces on campuses for cross-cultural communion, and to promote people-to-people relations between the two most powerful nations on earth.
-I am in awe and humble gratitude of what we have accomplished together.
+I am in awe and humble gratitude for what we have accomplished together.

 But the work of bridge-building, it seems, is far from finished.